B.A. University of South Alabama, 2009

 M.A.
 University of North Carolina at Chapel Hill, 2013

 - “Jansenism, Popular Sovereignty, and the General Will in the Prerevolutionary Crisis.”
 In Belief and Politics in Enlightenment France: Essays in Honor of Dale K. Van Kley, edited by Daniel J. Watkins and Mita Choudhury.
 Oxford: The Voltaire Foundation’s Oxford University Studies in the Enlightenment, 2019.
-Forthcoming.
+Link.

 - “The Pilgrim’s Progress in the Huguenot Diaspora: French Protestants and the Transnational Commodification of English Nationalism.”
 Book History, Vol. 21 (2018): 27-53.
+Link.